Airport Transfers to and from Val-d'Isère

 Shared Transfers to and from Val-d'Isère

-A shared transfer is an economical way of travelling between Val-d'Isère and the airport.
+A shared transfer is an economical way of traveling between Val-d'Isère and the airport.
 You will be sharing the vehicle with other passengers.

 At the airport, your drivers will pick you up at the Arrivals Hall.
 You might have to wait for other passengers to arrive before departing for Val-d'Isère.